Junior Air Rifle Camp Counselors

 Apply to be a Junior Air Rifle Camp Counselor

-premier program has a long established history of providing the highest quality three-position camps for air rifle and smallbore, and international air rifle instruction in the country for high school athletes.
+This premier program has a long established history of providing the highest quality three-position camps for air rifle and smallbore, and international air rifle instruction in the country for high school athletes.
+With the help of camp counselors, the CMP is able to reach hundreds of juniors every year, all while providing staff a truly one-of-a-kind summer experience.

 Who Can Apply?